eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Structure
 ^^^^^^^^^

 Structures are the common complex types, they allow to add any kind of members inside them.
 They don't have any value, they are only used to contain other types.

-To manage the types inside the structure, users can call the Get and Set methods according to the kind of the type inside the structure using their ids.
+To manage the types inside the structure, users can call the ``Get`` and ``Set`` methods according to the kind of the type inside the structure using their ``ids``.
-If the structure contains a complex value, it should be used with `LoanValue` to access to it and `ReturnLoanedValue` to release that pointer.
+If the structure contains a complex value, it should be used with ``LoanValue`` to access to it and ``ReturnLoanedValue`` to release that pointer.
-DynamicData manages the counter of loaned values and users can't loan a value that has been loaned previously without calling `ReturnLoanedValue` before.
+``DynamicData`` manages the counter of loaned values and users can't loan a value that has been loaned previously without calling ``ReturnLoanedValue`` before.

-The Ids must be consecutive starting by zero, and the DynamicType will change that Id if it doesn't match with the next value.
+The ``Ids`` must be consecutive starting by zero, and the ``DynamicType`` will change that Id if it doesn't match with the next value.
 If two members have the same Id, after adding the second one, the previous will change its id to the next value.
-To get the id of a member by name, DynamicData exposes the method `GetMemberIdByName`.
+To get the id of a member by name, ``DynamicData`` exposes the method ``GetMemberIdByName``.

 .. code-block:: c++